The Metrology of Timely Software Product Delivery

 Digital Polygraph is not an AI estimator.
 It does not optimize outcomes to fit expectations.
 It does not adjust numbers to match desired deadlines.
 It does not guarantee success.

-Before capital is irreversibly deployed, the model allows stakeholders to test feasibility by varying only a few decisive parameters: team size, effort distribution, and maturity checkpoints.
-This makes it possible to decide early whether to accelerate, reduce scope, add capacity, or choose a different route to release.
+Before major delivery commitments are made, the model allows stakeholders to test feasibility by varying only a few decisive parameters: team size, effort distribution, and maturity checkpoints.
+This makes it possible to evaluate early whether acceleration, scope reduction, added capacity, or a different route to release is required.

 Its purpose is not to eliminate uncertainty.
 Its purpose is to make uncertainty measurable early enough for responsible action.

-It measures the commitment required to pursue it.
+It measures the engineering effort required to pursue a selected delivery path.

 Note: The underlying method is the subject of a filed invention application with an established filing date in Ukraine.